daiphuongngo/Causal-Aware-Stock-Prediction-Integrating-LSTM-and-Causal-Inference-for-Tech-Sector-Asset-Evaluation/README.md

 In this project, I aimed to enhance the accuracy and interpretability of stock market forecasting by combining traditional time series deep learning techniques with modern causal inference methodologies.
 Specifically, I explored how causal reasoning can uncover true treatment effects (e.g., changes in macroeconomic indicators like interest rates) on stock returns, while LSTM models capture nonlinear time-dependent patterns in historical prices and momentum indicators.

 The core innovation lies in detecting when both the **causal effect of a treatment** and **forecasted return direction** agree, indicating high-confidence trading signals.
 I trained causal forest models and uplift random forest classifiers to uncover heterogeneous treatment effects (HTEs) on stock returns.
-Meanwhile, I deployed LSTM models to generate return forecasts based on past patterns.
+Meanwhile, I deployed LSTM models to generate return forecasts based off past patterns.

 By integrating these two perspectives, I developed a framework that flags **aligned vs. misaligned periods**, visualizes their impact on cumulative profit/loss, and simulates trading strategies accordingly.
 This hybrid approach offers both **interpretability (via causal inference)** and **predictive strength (via RNN-LSTM)** for portfolio management decisions.